TheLinuxITGuy/Toolbox/README.md

 ![Preview](Screenshot/Screenshot3.png)

 **The Linux IT Guy Toolbox** is a Python script that provides a user-friendly GUI for managing various applications and system settings on your Linux machine.
-Whether you need to install or remove applications, manage power settings, or perform system updates, this toolbox has got you covered! 🚀
+Easily install or remove applications, manage power settings, or perform system updates with the click of a button! 🚀

 ## ✨ Features